 The background of each emission factor added to the OpenCO2.net database is carefully examined.
 In addition to the sources and publication dates, the emission factors are also investigated for the greenhouse gases included and the life cycle stages.
 Investigating the backgrounds can be challenging if emission factors have to be collected manually from various sources.
 Using pre-collected and verified emission factors can save a significant amount of time during the calculation project.

-The OpenCO2-API has now also been released, through which the emission factors from the database can be integrated into companies’ own enterprise resource planning systems or calculation tools.
+The OpenCO2.api has now also been released, through which the emission factors from the database can be integrated into companies’ own enterprise resource planning systems or calculation tools.

-If you would like to hear more about the OpenCO2-API, please contact us.
+If you would like to hear more about the OpenCO2.api, please contact us.

 The OpenCO2.net emissions database is compiled by emission calculation experts, featuring over 5,000 up-to-date emission factors.
-With the OpenCO2-API, emission factors can be integrated into companies' own systems.
+With the OpenCO2.api, emission factors can be integrated into companies' own systems.
 Additionally, the OpenCO2.net platform offers standard-based carbon footprint calculators for both organizations and products.

 Contact us via the form or directly to our expert, and we can figure out together which OpenCO2.net calculator would work best for your organization.